bfontaine/which/README.md

 (e.g. `-al` won’t work, you’ll have to use `-a -l`).

-You’ll have to ensure that `$GOPATH/bin` is at the beginning of your `PATH` environnment variable if you want to use it instead of the original one.
+You’ll have to ensure that `$GOPATH/bin` is at the beginning of your `PATH` environnment variable if you want to use this implementation instead of the original one.

 ## Install